 - You welcome the advice and expertise of others to help you make decisions.
 The Collaborative process is a team effort.
 Rather than navigating the process alone or with an attorney, the Collaborative process offers an expanded team of professionals.
 Those individuals may assist you in learning to navigate all of the emotions involved with divorce and ways to effectively communicate with your spouse, formulating a parenting plan that will be most appropriate for your children no matter their developmental stage, or making sound financial decisions to ensure long term success.
 Please refer to the following listed previously posted blogs for more valuable information: March 24, 2015 and November 2, 2015.
 Look for Collaborative Law – Part Two soon.

 If you think the Collaborative process might be right for you, give us a call.
 We can help.
-Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today either online or by calling 701-235-8000 or 877-235-8002.
+Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today either online or by calling 701-235-8000 or 877-235-8002.